Wanthouser1/Wanthouser1.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Transforming Data into Value: Analytics, Operations, and Industry Insights
+subtitle: <p> Transforming Data into Value: Analytics, Operations, and Industry Insights </p>

 profile:
   align: right